-Inventory is one of the biggest costs in a business and often the largest commitment of cash is inventory.
-In Lean thinking all inventory is also waste.
+Inventory management is one of the biggest costs in a business and often the largest commitment of cash is inventory.
+In Lean thinking, all inventory is also waste.
 So what is the right level of inventory for your business?

 Inventory is an Outcome

 A common mistake by businesses is to treat inventory as a driver of business performance.
 The theory goes, reduced inventory leads to reduced working capital which leads to improved return on capital.
 Unfortunately what usually happens is that reduced inventory leads to reduced customer service levels and increased firefighting in the supply chain which then leads to lost business, increased costs, and reduced profits!
 The problem with attacking inventory in isolation is that inventory levels are an outcome of how you run your business, not a driver!

 Good and Bad Inventory

 Of course, all businesses have inventory they would rather not have.
 This “bad inventory” is made up of excess and obsolete inventory.
 Obsolete inventory is stock of products that you no longer make, while excess inventory is stock in excess of that required to maintain your target level of customer service (more about that later).
 Your business needs a process to manage excess and obsolete stock.
 The best approach is to prevent it by careful management of product run-outs and the setting of target stock levels.
 Management of excess and obsolete stock is an ongoing process, not a one-off event.